 Although the MTD ITSA regime starts from April 2026, the requirement to join the scheme is triggered by previous years Self Assessments.

-For taxpayers in receipt or business income or rental income over the threshold for the first time, we would expect the requirement to enter MTD ITSA comes 12 months after the Self Assessment breaches the £30,000 threshold.
+For taxpayers in receipt or business income or rental income over the threshold for the first time, we would expect the requirement to enter MTD ITSA to come in from the second year after the thresholds are breached, eg start a business in 2028-29, breach the £20,000 threshold in 2029-30, in MTD ITSA from 2031-32.
+Again apportionment of thresholds apply if the first period is less than 12 months.

 More Detail – Submitting Returns